Wagner PMC continues to arrive in Belarus but does not pose threat yet – State Border Guard Service

 Background:

-- On 19 July, information appeared about a 9th convoy of mercenaries moving along the M5 road from Bobruisk towards Osipovichi.
+- On 19 July, information appeared about a 9th convoy of mercenaries moving along the M5 road from Bobruisk towards Asipovičy.

 - Yevgeny Prigozhin, the founder of the Wagner Private Military Company, allegedly appeared in front of the mercenaries who came to Belarus and said they would train the Belarusian army.